-27. Applicants should enter into a contract with the winning bidder at their expense.
-Applicants should file a Tier 1 Advice Letter with the executed contract and audit budget to Energy Division.
+25. SoCalGas and SDG&E (Applicants) should enter into a contract with the winning bidder at the Applicants' expense.
+Applicants should submit the final contract and audit budget to SED as a Tier 1 Advice Letter no later than five business days after the contract is executed.